mahnunchik/mag-logger-facade/README.md

 Logger:
 * Should respond to methods named by syslog severity levels
 * Should respond to methods named by syslog shortcut severity lavels
+* Should respond to 'write' method
+* Should respond to 'log' method

+TODO api documentation

+## License

+MIT